lll-jy/cs3245-assign2/README.txt

-This is the README file for A0194567M's submission
+This is the README file for A0194567M and A0194484R's submission

 == Python Version ==